Urinary System The Urinary System is another important body system. The

 - Drink pure water

-- Eat nutritious foods which includes plenty of fruits and vegetables
+- Eat nutritious foods which include plenty of fruits and vegetables

 - Supplement with nutrients, including herbs